How To Graduate College In Four Years

 If you can, stick with the major you love.
 College is tough, and you will need a lot more from a major than the fact that it will make a ton of money in the future.
-I am not saying that no one has genuine love for tough majors like those in the STEM field.
-You can totally adore all things STEM!
+I am not saying that no one has a genuine love for tough majors like those in the STEM field.
+You can adore all things STEM!
 But you also have to understand why you love STEM.
-Is it because that field has so many well-paying jobs or because that field really excites you?
-Most people I knew who went into STEM because of the money didn't make it, they only made it if they had a genuine love of STEM past their desire for a healthy paycheck later in life.
+Is it because that field has so many well-paying jobs or because that field excites you?
+Most people I knew who went into STEM because of the money didn't make it.
+They only made it if they had a genuine love of STEM past their desire for a healthy paycheck later in life.

 7. I Sought Help When I Needed It

-Methods I didn't Use That Are Helpful
+Methods I Didn't Use That Are Helpful

 1. Consider Summer Courses